SpaceGhostPurrp: 2016–present: Blackland Radio 66.6 2 and 3

-On May 9, 2016, SpaceGhostPurrp released a mixtape entitled Blackland Radio 66.6 Pt.
-2. exclusively on Datpiff.
+On May 9, 2016, SpaceGhostPurrp released a mixtape entitled Blackland Radio 66.6: Pt 2 - Episode 1 exclusively on DatPiff.
 He had stated that he had plans to release subsequent volumes under Part 2, but eventually opted to skip straight to the release of Blackland Radio 3 on March 4, 2018.
-Initially overlooked, Blackland Radio 66.6 Pt.
-2. is now widely considered one of SpaceGhostPurrp's best projects.

 As 2016 concluded, Tiny Mix Tapes recognized SpaceGhostPurrp's Black Money Boys Death Row (BMB) collective as one of its favorite labels for 2016, noting that: